-Do research on them, for example, are they a big company, do they have high-quality music with a nice presentation on the website, what’s their recent placements, are the constantly getting used on big things?
+Do research on them.
+For example, are they a big company, do they have high-quality music with a nice presentation on the website?
+What’s their recent placements?
+Are they constantly getting used on big things?
 If the website looks a bit out of date and the artwork looks a bit cheap then maybe they don’t have a good reputation.

-When publishers ask for in perpetuity deals (when they have the copyright of your music until 75 years after your death) is that something people should be worried about or is that normal?
+When publishers ask for in perpetuity deals is that something people should be worried about or is that normal?

 It depends on the type of company.
-In America it’s not common not to have in perpetuity deals, instead, you have some reversion clause in the contract, especially the royalty-free library and if it’s a non-exclusive deal, then you can take it back any time you want.
+In America it’s not common not to have in perpetuity deals.
+Instead, you have some reversion clause in the contract, especially the royalty-free library.
+If it’s a non-exclusive deal, then you can take it back any time you want.

-Therefore, if a composer had the right to take their music back after a certain time, you would have to go to all of your agents around the world and they would have to go to every company around the world and start telling them to delete your music from their hard drives.
+Therefore, if a composer had the right to take their music back after a certain time, you would have to go to all of your agents around the world.
+Then they would have to go to every company around the world and start telling them to delete your music from their hard drives.
 It’s not impossible but it would be really complicated.

 So, by having in perpetuity deals means they don’t have the uncertainty of their library music being unavailable to them.
 Another reason is that they will keep earning money from your music for a long, long time.